svyatoslavkorneev/downscaling/README.md

 multi-scale pore distribution by segmentation of the void space of the binary image on interconnected void regions bounded by the solid phase.

-User's manual is located in the file Manual.pdf
+The complete user's manual is located in the file Manual.pdf